Intelligent-Driving-Laboratory/GOPS_DOC/docs/source/slx2py.md

 ### What if code generation / transformation / compilation fails?
 Do not panic and read the error message carefully.
 It's often a small mistake instead of fatal error.
 Catching a bug at compiling time is always better than a runtime error after deployment.

-If you fail to locate the problem or are confident it's a Slxpy bug, it's welcome to submit an issue!